createPeace:

 can art define peace?

-The world seems to be sinking into a multitude of crises and conflicts.
-The flood of negative news is overwhelming.
-Many people struggle with the feeling of powerlessness.
+The world seems to be drowning in crises and conflicts.
+The relentless tide of negative news can feel overwhelming, leaving many with a deep sense of powerlessness.

-The createPeace initiative invites artists and cultural workers to contribute their personal views of peace.
-The individual works open doors to new spaces for discussion about peace – both online and in direct encounters.
+The createPeace initiative calls on artists and cultural practitioners to contribute their unique images of peace.
+Each work creates fresh avenues for exploring peace together — virtually and in person.

 Gallery